Well, I made it.

 7. Absolutely no rules on the road.

 I don’t think I’ve seen a speed limit sign, or someone being pulled over by the police.
+Another overwhelming thing in my first 36 hours in Bali.
 Drivers here are nuts; as my couchsurfer tour guide said, on the road it’s “organized chaos.”
 Lol… organized?
 If you say so.

 8. The beaches aren’t that amazing.